timersys/popups/README.txt

 If you have cache be sure to enable AJAX mode in the plugin settings page

 == Changelog ==

+= 1.8 =
+* Redesigned popups admin pages
+* Added lot of new appearance options
+* New rule to match browsers
+* Added popups preview
+* Removed freemius

 = 1.7.3 =
 * Improved how post id is detected